octo-weilian/python-package-template/README.md

 * The utils module provide basic methods for configuration and logging.

 How to create a Python package:
-1. Create a project folder eg.
+1. Create a project folder
 ```mkdir my_app```

 2. Copy content of *python-package-template* to your project folder